mattyoung101/tamara/README.md

 ninja
 ```

 This will generate the main artefact, `libtamara.so`.
-You can load this in Yosys as follows:
+You can load this in Yosys as follows (from the build
+dir):

 ```bash
 $ yosys